JEK-III/DPLandscapePaper/DP_Landscape.md

 If a researcher uses a published data set in a paper, she should cite the dataset formally in the reference list.
 Citation is perhaps the element of data publication that has come the farthest toward establishing consensus.
 A variety of sets of principles and recomendations from different groups have been synthesized into a consensus set of priciples, still in draft form [force11_data_2013][].
+However, there is still disagreement about how to handle edge cases.

-Data publications have to facilitate citation, .
+Data publications have to facilitate citation.
 This is generally facilitated by assigning a unique permanent identifier, most commonly a DOI, to the dataset.
 As long as the DOI is maintained, it can be used by anyone interested to locate the dataset.
 (It is worth pointing out that a DOI is neither sufficient nor necssary for citability– if the DOI is not maintained, the citation breaks and, conversely a well maintained URL works just as well as a DOI).
+The identifier will generally be something, such as a DOI, that can be used to locate the referenced object, as such it can be thought of as replacing the volume and page number used to find an article in a print journal.

 ###Simple Case
 In the simplest case, there is substantial agreement that a published dataset should be cited using five elments largely familiar from journal citations: creator(s), title, year, publisher and identifier.
-The identifier will generally be something, such as a DOI, that can be used to locate the referenced object, as such it can be thought of as replacing the volume and page number used to find an article in a print journal.
-This format is consistent with the [recommendation made by CODATA][socha_out_2013] and with metadata required by DataCite and Thomson Reuters Data Citation Index.
+This format is consistent with the [recommendation made by CODATA][socha_out_2013] and with metadata required by [DataCite][datacite_datacite_2013] and Thomson Reuters Data Citation Index.
 However, this article-descended formulation is not adequate to address some of the complications unique to datasets.

 ###Deep Citation